Joe Vitanza: Playing career

 Vitanza made his first grade debut for Penrith against St George in Round 1 1984 at Penrith Park.
 Vitanza missed the entire 1985 season before returning to the first grade team in 1986.

 In 1988, Vitanza joined the newly admitted Gold Coast side and was a foundation player for the club making 15 appearances in their inaugural season.
 Vitanza played one more season with the Gold Coast before returning to Penrith.

 In 1990, Vitanza made 21 appearances for Penrith as the club reached their first ever grand final against the Canberra Raiders.
-Vitanza played from the bench as Penrith were defeated 18-14.
+Vitanza played from the bench as Penrith were defeated 18-14 after he loses the ball forward that led to Matthew Wood's winning try in the dying minutes.
 The following year, Vitanza only managed to make 7 appearances and was not selected in the club's maiden premiership victory against Canberra.

 In 1992, Vitanza joined Cronulla-Sutherland and ironically only made one appearance which was against his former club Penrith in Round 21 1992.